Georgetown-IR-Lab/QuickUMLS/README.md

 #### Before Starting

+1. Make sure that your Python installation include C headers (e.g., on Ubuntu, make sure `python3-dev` or `python-dev` are installed).
-1. This software requires all packages listed in the requirements.txt file.
+2. This software requires all packages listed in the requirements.txt file.
 You can install all of them by running `pip install -r requirements.txt`.
-2. Note that, in order to use `spacy`, you are required to download its corpus.
+3. Note that, in order to use `spacy`, you are required to download its corpus.
 You can do that by running `python -m spacy.en.download`.
-3. This system requires you to have a valid UMLS installation on disk.
+4. This system requires you to have a valid UMLS installation on disk.
 The installation can be remove once the system has been initialized.

 #### To get the System Running